swiftlang/swift-evolution/proposals/NNNN-typed-throws-concurrency-library.md

 ## Motivation

 There are a number of places in the `Concurrency` library where the adoption of typed throws will help maintain thrown types through user code.
+Furthermore, the adoption of typed throws in the `Concurrency` module will allow us to unify some of the current method and types where we previously required two separate implementations.

 ## Proposed solution